 As wealthy clientele established their preference for the brand, it began to set a precedent.

-Customers wanted and could afford the very best that any craftsman or artisan had to offer.
+Customers wanted and could afford the best that any craftsman or artisan had to offer.

-Thankfully, Gucci fulfilled both their needs and preferences for high-quality and aesthetically pleasing goods.
+Thankfully, Gucci fulfilled their needs and preferences for high-quality and aesthetically pleasing goods.

 The Italian leather manufacturer also paid close attention to fan demands who asked to have replica articles as seen in movies or songs.